codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

      - **Python**: `pycodestyle`_ or `UnitTest`_
      - **JavaScript**: `JSHint and JSLint`_

-..
-Note:: For more information, see the :ref:`test-types` section or click any test name above to navigate directly to that section.
+.. note:: For more information, see the :ref:`test-types` section or click any test name above to navigate directly to that section.

 - **Language Assessment Subtype** - Click the drop-down and choose a subtype for the selected language type, if applicable.